Living inside the box: environmental effects on mouse models of human disease.

 The impact of the laboratory environment on animal models of human disease, particularly the mouse, has recently come under intense scrutiny regarding both the reproducibility of such environments and their ability to accurately recapitulate elements of human environmental conditions.
 One common objection to the use of mice in highly controlled facilities is that humans live in much more diverse and stressful environments, which affects the expression and characteristics of disease phenotypes.
 In this Special Article, we review some of the known effects of the laboratory environment on mouse phenotypes and compare them with environmental effects on humans that modify phenotypes or, in some cases, have driven genetic adaptation.
 We conclude that the 'boxes' inhabited by mice and humans have much in common, but that, when attempting to tease out the effects of environment on phenotype, a controlled and, importantly, well-characterized environment is essential.

-Animals, Humans, Disease Models, Animal, Carcinogens, Diet, Environment, Immunity, Laboratories
+Diet, Environment, Human, Husbandry, Mouse models, Stress, Animals, Carcinogens, Diet, Disease Models, Animal, Environment, Humans, Immunity, Laboratories

 National Institutes of Health grants R01 AR049288, CA089713 and R21 AR063781.
 Warden and Fellows of Robinson College

 Attribution 4.0 International

 The current recommendation prototype on the Apollo Repository will be turned off on 03 February 2023.
 Although the pilot has been fruitful for both parties, the service provider IKVA is focusing on horizon scanning products and so the recommender service can no longer be supported.
 We recognise the importance of recommender services in supporting research discovery and are evaluating offerings from other service providers.
 If you would like to offer feedback on this decision please contact us on: email@example.com